jwagner/space-break/README.markdown

 STAR BREAK
 ==========

-Star Break is a htmlgame inspired by breakout.
+Star Break is a html5 game inspired by breakout.
 It features levels full of explosives, extra balls and even nukes.
 I hope you will enjoy it.